onzfonz/comp227/src/content/7/en/part7d.md

 }
 ```

-When we execute the *npm run build* command, our application code will be bundled by webpack.
+When we execute the `npm run build` command, our application code will be bundled by webpack.
-The operation will produce a new <i>main.js</i> file that is added under the <i>build</i> directory:
+The operation will produce a new *main.js* file that is added under the *build* directory:

 ![terminal output webpack npm run build](../../images/7/19x.png)